fantaye-1/calculator/README.md

 # calculator
 calculator using java
+# Goals:
-# I use eclips fame work to do the simple calulator that can add and subtract multiply and divide numbers.
+I use eclips fame work to do the simple calulator that can add and subtract multiply and divide numbers.